eferri65/Getting-and-Cleaning-Data/Codebook.md

 1. Column descriptions for the final dataset
 2. Column filters applied to initial downloaded data
 3. Is the final dataset tidy?
-4. Evolution from Raw Data to final dataset
+4. Raw Data collection and variables estimations

 ###2.
 Column descriptions for the final dataset
 The 72 columns in the final dataset breakdown as follows: